 Where custody modifications get tricky is when the two parents involved can’t come to an amicable agreement.
 Maybe one parent wants the original order to stay in place while the other is asking for drastic changes.
 Maybe one parent wants to prevent the other from spending time with the child at all or is asking for supervised visitation instead of unsupervised visits.
 Or maybe both parents agree that changes are called for, but can’t agree on what those changes should be.

-When is a Modification in the Child’s Best Interests?
+When Modifying Custody Orders Is in the Child’s Best Interest

 A legal resource group like National Family Solutions can help you pursue a custody modification from a Florida court.
 They can help you access the documents you need and make sure that you correctly fill out and file them.
 This may be the help you need in order to be able to advocate for yourself in family court.